-- A self-enforced Type 2 in one episode of House with a girl whose brother was in a wheelchair.
+- A self-enforced Ongoing Neglect in one episode of House with a girl whose brother was in a wheelchair.
 She didn't want to give her parents anything more to worry about, so for months she hid the fact that she had been feeling ill until her body hit its breaking point.

 - This is the reasoning behind Kyra's severe Middle Child Syndrome on Reba.
 She's trapped in between the teenage newlyweds Van and Cheyenne and younger brother Jake and Van and Cheyenne's infant daughter Elizabeth.
 Once, she had been saving for a field trip to England, but was unable to go because the money saved had to go to Cheyenne (she had dropped so many classes in college, if she didn't enroll in summer school, she's lose Elizabeth's spot in the school's daycare center).
 At this point, she decides she's had enough of it and asks to live with her father.
 When all of this is brought up to Reba, she mentioned she has no choice; Jake and Elizabeth are so young they can't take care of themselves, and Van and Cheyenne are such screw-ups, they can't take care of themselves either.
 Reba flat-out says she does it because "she's the only other adult in the house" (she was about 14 at the time).